This is the sixth in a series of 7 posts about orofacial pain with difficult to diagnosis or unusual origin.

 Myofascial pain Etiology and Symptoms

 This pain goes hand in hand with the previous referred pain and in most dental cases is caused by the same thing.
 It is pain coming from one or more overworked muscle groups in the facial region and accompanied by both local and referred pain.
 There will be a knot(s) in the muscle and an identifiable trigger point (TP).
+Dr. Rich Hirschinger has a great website that explains some of this.
 The trigger point is an area that is excessively sensitive to pressure.
 If the TP is very hypersensitive a referred pain will occur.
 If palpated there may be a twitch and a report of pain in the referred pain sight.
 This pain is more of a dull ache and can come and go depending on how overworked the muscle is.
 The location of the TP will determine where the patient typically “feels” the pain.
-Again, ) was an excellent article on how to palpate the muscles and where the referred pain tends to be for each muscle.
+Again, this is an excellent article on how to palpate the muscles and where the referred pain tends to be for each muscle.

 Myofascial pain Treatment